worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 loadSprite("shrubbery", "shrubbery.png");
 loadSprite("hill", "hill.png");
 loadSprite("cloud", "cloud.png");
-loadSprite("castle", "castle.png")
+loadSprite("castle", "castle.png");
 ```

 The first line, [`loadRoot`](https://kaboomjs.com/#loadRoot), sets the folder to load all the sprites and game elements from, so we don't have to keep typing it in for each sprite.
 Then each line loads a game sprite, first giving it a name that we can refer to it in code later.

 Notice that the `mario` and `enemies` sprites are loaded with the function [`loadAseprite`](https://kaboomjs.com/#loadAseprite), and have an extra parameter specifying a `.json` file.
 This extra file is in a file format made by [aseprite](https://www.aseprite.org), which is a pixel art and animation app.
-If you open then `Mario.png` file, you'll see that it has many different images of Mario in different position etc, which are frames of Mario animations.
+If you open then `Mario.png` file, you'll see that it has many different images of Mario on different positions etc, which are frames of Mario animations.
 The `.json` file from aseprite contains all the information needed to animate Mario in our game.
 Kaboom knows how to interpret this file, and we can pick which animation we want to run at any time by choosing one from the `frameTags` list in the `.json` file and using the [`.play()`](https://kaboomjs.com/#sprite) method of a sprite to play it.
-We can also choose a particular frame to show at any time, using the sprite's [`.frame`](https://kaboomjs.com/#sprite) property, and specifying the frame number, starting from 0, to use.
+We can also choose a particular frame to show at any time, using the sprite's [`.frame`](https://kaboomjs.com/#sprite) property, and specifying the frame number to use, starting from 0.

 ![Mario Aseprite file](/images/tutorials/32-mario-kaboom/aseprite-contents.png)

 ## Creating the level maps

 Let's add 2 levels to start.
-You can create and add as many levels as you want to - that's one of the great benefits of writing your own game!
+You can create and add as many levels as you want - that's one of the great benefits of writing your own game!

 Kaboom has a really cool way of defining levels.
 It allows us to draw a layout of the level using only text.
 Each letter or symbol in this text map can be mapped to a character in the Kaboom game.
 In Kaboom, characters are anything that makes up the game world, including floor, platforms etc, and not only the players and bots.